pytorch/xla/API_GUIDE.md

-# PyTorch on TPUs
+# PyTorch on XLA Devices

-PyTorch runs on TPUs with the [torch_xla package](https://github.com/pytorch/xla/).
-This document describes how to run your models on `xla` devices.
+PyTorch runs on XLA devices, like Cloud TPUs, with the [torch_xla package](https://github.com/pytorch/xla/).
+This document describes how to run your models on these devices.

 ## Creating an XLA Tensor

 PyTorch/XLA adds a new `xla` device type to PyTorch.
-This device type works like just other PyTorch device types.
-For example, the here's how to create and print an XLA tensor:
+This device type works just like other PyTorch device types.
+For example, here's how to create and print an XLA tensor:

 ```python